Wednesday, October 1, 2025

 Alexander Korotich

-Hobgoblins are ubiquitous mercenaries after the collapse of the Serpentman Empire - instability in the Underdark encouraging many to go topside to seek their fortunes.
-This deluge of foreign sellswords certainly hasn't helped the hobs' reputation as a race of murderous lunatics.
+Hobgoblins are ubiquitous mercenaries after the collapse of the Serpentman Empire - instability in the Underdark causing many to go topside to seek their fortunes.
+This deluge of foreign sellswords hasn't helped the hobs' reputation as a race of murderous lunatics.

-Bone Flute is a free company roaming the frontier in search of people rich enough to hire them (2,500 GP per week) or weak enough to extort.
-Their name derives from an Underdark practice of turning enemies into musical instruments.
+Bone Flute's name derives from an Underdark practice of turning enemies into musical instruments.
 Gruesome, but at least they're remarkably good singers

 Daniel Hopfer

-The Dainty Maids are elite female cataphracts famous for their vows of chastity, unicorn mounts and inspiring an entire subgenre of nunsploitation porn.
+These elite female cataphracts are famous for their vows of chastity, unicorn mounts and inspiring an entire subgenre of nunsploitation porn.
 They recruit from the unwed daughters of noble houses, offering them a life of adventure, excitement and righteous crusades.

-House Attis has three such daughters questing through the Bloody Glades, pursuing a dragon that kidnapped their sole male heir.
-The warriors are highly motivated; they need their idiot brother alive to keep the royal line going.
-Him dying?
-That means some nobleman jizzing a baby into one of them.
-And death pales in comparison to a life of courtly politics and marital obligations.
+House Attis has three such daughters questing through the Bloody Marches, pursuing a dragon that kidnapped their sole male heir.
+The warriors are highly motivated; they need their brother alive to keep the royal line going.
+Him dying means some nobleman jizzing a baby into one of them.

-Rhodopis is a Level 7 Knight clad in opaque glass, a set of +1 Plate of Spell Reflection prophecy foretold would fit her alone.
-She wields a horseman's pick, shield and Rod of Cancellation.
+Level 7 Knight clad in an opaque glass set of +1 Plate of Spell Reflection.
+Prophecy foretold it would fit her alone.
+Carries a horseman's pick, shield and Rod of Cancellation.

-Talia is a Level 6 Knight clad in plate armour with a surcoat so blue it looks black.
-She carries a Potion of Growth and the cursed +2 Greatsword "Moonsun" which can cast Sleep on targets of 8+1 HD, at the cost of also rendering the wielder comatose.
+Level 6 Knight clad in plate armour with a surcoat so blue it looks black.
+Carries a Potion of Growth and the cursed +2 Greatsword "Moonsun" which can cast Sleep on targets of 8+1 HD, at the cost of also rendering the wielder comatose.

-Pyrrha is a Level 7 Paladin of the Roadwarden clad in mithril chain (movement as unarmoured) and a crimson +2 Cloak of Defence.
-She carries a Horn of Panic, a +1/+3 Sword of Wolfsbane (+3 versus shapechangers and canines) and a brace of pistols loaded with silver bullets.
+Level 7 Knight clad in mithril chain (movement as unarmoured) and a crimson +2 Cloak of Defence.
+Carries a Horn of Panic, a +1/+3 Labrys of Wolfsbane (+3 versus shapechangers and canines) and a brace of silver throwing daggers.

 Jean Pichore

 The Floating Garden is a city-state famous for its maritime trade, dyeworks and coteries of assassins.
-Any self-respecting Man of the Garden would take great offence at being called a common cutthroat, probably right before they ram a +2 Dagger into your back.
+Any self-respecting Man of the Garden would take great offence at being called a common cutthroat, probably right before they ram a +1 dagger into your back.

 The Gardeners wear leather armour and dark purple cloaks that provide surprisingly good camouflage.
 They wield rapiers, bucklers and crossbows with bolts coated in paralytic Thoul venom.
-Genos carries a Potion of Invisibility and +1/+3 Shortsword of Hydrophobia (+3 versus anything with a swim speed, those struck must Save vs Spells to enter water).
+Genos carries a Ring of Invisibility and +1/+3 Spada Da Lato of Hydrophobia (+3 versus anything with a swim speed, those struck must Save vs Spells to enter water).

-The Gardeners travel the Redriver in a war gondola (stats as Riverboat, OSE), rowed by their Thoul auxiliaries and armed with a pair of scorpio (3D6 DMG, 3 rounds to reload).
+The Gardeners travel the Redriver in a war gondola rowed by their Thoul auxiliaries and armed with a pair of scorpio (3D6 DMG, 3 rounds to reload).
 The boat's cargo hold contains 7,270 GP in furs, assorted coinage and expensive dyes.
+They leave a pair of Assassins to guard the vessel when they go ashore, who expertly camouflage it and rig the area with venom-laced traps.

 Frans Hals

-The party consists of three 1st level Elves and three 1st level Wood Elves.
+The party consists of three 1st level High Elves and three 1st level Wood Elves.
 They're led by Tooth Fairy, a 3rd level Wood Elf with full body tattoos (including her eyeballs) and wooden dentures.
-She carries a Ring of Control Insect and a +1 Whip of Domination (on hit cast Charm Person, 3/day).

-The Elves wear fogwood plate armour (buoyant in water), wielding mancatchers, nets and blackjacks.
-The Wood Elves wear leather armour, wielding blowpipes loaded with Yellow Lotus (Save vs Poison or unconscious per Sleep spell) and bolas (Save vs Paralysis or fall prone).
-Religious law forbids elves from personally taking a life, which Tooth Fairy circumvents with a Giant Water Skimmer she charmed (stats as Giant Mantis, OSE Adv).
-The bug performs the coup de grace once the Heresiarchs have subdued their prey with poison, magic or blunt force trauma.
+Tooth Fairy carries a Ring of Control Insect and a +1 Whip of Domination (on hit, Charm Person for one round).
+The High Elves carry fogwood plate armour (buoyant in water), mancatchers, nets and blackjacks.
+The Wood Elves carry leather armour, blowpipes loaded with Yellow Lotus (Save vs Poison or unconscious per Sleep spell) and bolas (Save vs Paralysis or fall prone).

 The hunters traverse the Redriver in a quartet of canoes.
 Three are piloted by a pair of Elves, the fourth carries Tooth Fairy and is towed by the Water Skimmer.
 On foot they travel light, using two Bags of Holding to hold their supplies, canoes and 8,900 GP in monster parts.